Olical/nfnl/README.md

 The same can be done for Lua so you can also check the linting and static analysis of the compiled output in order to help debug some runtime issues.

+### Directory local Neovim configuration in Fennel

+I wrote [nvim-local-fennel][nvim-local-fennel] to solve this problem years ago but I now recommend combining nfnl with the built in `exrc` option.
+Simply `:set exrc` (see `:help exrc` for more information), create a `.nfnl.fnl` file and then edit `.nvim.fnl`.

+This will write Lua to `.nvim.lua` which will be executed whenever your Neovim enters this directory tree.
+Even if you uninstall nfnl the `.lua` file will continue to work.
+Colleagues who also use Neovim but don't have nfnl installed can also use the `.nvim.lua` file provided they have `exrc` enabled (even if they can't edit the Fennel to compile new versions of the Lua).

+This solution achieves the same goal as nvim-local-fennel with far less code _and_ built in options all Neovim users can lean on.

 ## Development

 If you have nfnl installed in Neovim you should be able to just modify Fennel